$su(2)$ symmetry of XX spin chains: Discussion

 \section{Discussion}

 We have seen that, after suitably adjusting a uniform transverse magnetic field, the generic inhomogeneous open XX spin chain has a two-fold degeneracy, and an enhanced $su(2)$ symmetry \eqref{symmetry}.
 The ``inhomogeneous'' symmetry generators \eqref{SxSy} depend on coefficients $a_n$ \eqref{coefficients} that can be computed explicitly for models associated with discrete orthogonal polynomials.
 The expressions for the generators \eqref{SxSy}, with their non-local ``tails'' of $\sigma^z$ operators, are reminiscent of coproducts of quantum-group generators \cite{Chari:1994pz}.
-The symmetry uncovered here may provide further insight into protected phases in inhomogeneous spin chains \cite{deBuruaga:2018mvc}.
+The exact two-fold degeneracy of all the levels of the open XX chain due to the $su(2)$ symmetry presented here is reminiscent of the approximate pairing of all the levels in the ordered phase of the one-dimensional open Ising chain due to the presence of a strong zero mode \cite{Kitaev:2000nmw, Fendley:2012vv, Kemp:2017ifs}.
+The edge spins of the latter model are known to have long coherence times \cite{Kemp:2017ifs}.
+For the former model, perhaps some (presumably nonlocal) observable could be found, which has suitable overlap with the $su(2)$ charges and is therefore conserved for long times.
+The symmetry uncovered here may provide further insight into quench dynamics \cite{Fagotti:2021efb, Fagotti:2022npd} and protected phases \cite{deBuruaga:2018mvc} in inhomogeneous spin chains.
 It would be very interesting if this type of symmetry could be extended to XXZ-type chains.
 It would also be interesting to find higher-rank algebras with such ``inhomogeneous'' generators, and corresponding physical models with such symmetries.